Complexity of fermionic states: Fermionic complexity

 In practical calculations, carrying out the minimization in Eq.~\eqref{minimize} is highly nontrivial task.
 Remarkably, as seen below, for the eigenstates of the studied lattice Hamiltonians, the optimal basis is excellently approximated by the correlation matrix eigenbasis and the position basis at weak and strong coupling.

 The complexity, as defined above, has two illuminating interpretations: \textbf{i)} The complexity of a state determines its maximum compression in the Fock space, characterizing the number of terms in the most compact representation.
-In addition, by employing fundamental results in classical and quantum information theory\cite{shannon,schumacher,preskill2015lecture}, it can be shown that the maximum compression of the quantum information obtained by measurements is determined by the complexity.
-These aspects are discussed in Sec.~A of Methods.
-Thus, complexity can be regarded as a basis-independent measure of $N$-particle information in a fermionic state, characterizing the minimum computational and physical resources to represent and store it. \textbf{ii)} The complexity of a state describes its intrinsic $N$-particle entanglement.
+By employing fundamental results in classical and quantum information theory\cite{shannon,schumacher,preskill2015lecture}, we show in App.~\ref{app:compression} that the maximum compression of the quantum information in a fermionic state is determined by its complexity.
+Specifically, we prove that the number of qubits required to encode the Fock space information of a state is, at least, $n_{\mathrm{qubit}}=S_P\log_2e$.
+This characterizes the minimum physical resources required to represent and store general fermionic many-body states.
+We emphasize that the result, which has close parallels with Shannon's and Schumacher's encoding theorems in classical and quantum information theory, is universal and applies to generic quantum simulation and quantum information platforms. \textbf{ii)} The complexity of a state describes its intrinsic $N$-particle entanglement.
 Without entanglement, the state could be represented as a single Slater state.
 If the state has complexity $\mathcal{C}$, the amount of entanglement corresponds to that in an equal superposition of $\mathcal{C}$ Slater states.
+Different aspects of Fock space (or mode) entanglement, has been studied extensively over the years. \cite{PhysRevA.92.042326,BENATTI20201,PhysRevA.102.042410,PhysRevA.103.052424,PhysRevA.67.024301,RevModPhys.81.865} However, none of the previous mode entanglement measures capture the same information as the complexity studied here.
+In fact, the complexity is unique in establishing a concrete connection between the information content of the state and the $N$-particle entanglement.
 In contrast to the entanglement entropy and other partition-based measures, the complexity does not depend on arbitrary case-specific partition.
 Moreover, the complexity sharply distinguishes interacting and non-interacting systems since all non-degenerate eigenstates of quadratic Hamiltonians can be represented as a single Slater state with $S_P=0$, irrespective whether they obey the area-law\cite{eisert1}, the volume-law\cite{bianchi} or the critical entanglement entropy scaling.